Merzasphor/MWSE/docs/source/types/tes3activeMagicEffect.md

 ### `mobile`

+*Read-only*.
 The mobile affected by the magic effect.

 **Returns**: